autocrypt/autocrypt/doc/examples.rst

 - she lets her MUA generate a new key

-- her MUA will add an Autocrypt header containing the new key with each mail
+- her MUA will add an :mailheader:`Autocrypt` header containing the new key with each mail

 - receiving MUAs will replace the old key with the new key